mvolkmann/blog/src/astro.md

 ## Tailwind Typography Plugin

 The Tailwind {% aTargetBlank "https://tailwindcss.com/docs/typography-plugin",
-"@tailwindcss/typography" %} plugin "provides a set of prose classes you can use to add beautiful typographic defaults to any vanilla HTML you don't control, like HTML rendered from Markdown, or pulled from a CMS."
+"@tailwindcss/typography" %} plugin "provides a set of "prose" classes you can use to add beautiful typographic defaults to any vanilla HTML you don't control, like HTML rendered from Markdown, or pulled from a CMS."

+There are a large number of provided CSS classes whose names all begin with "prose".
+These control the font size, text color, and more.
+See the documentation linked above for details.

 To install and configure this plugin: